-Welcome to our complete guide to cheap cat toys!
-Looking at the best budget kitty toys and games.
+Today I’ll share the best budget kitty toys and games.
 And even some ways to get hold of fabulous free cat toys!

 The most important thing to figure out before you spend a lot of money on expensive cat toys is what kind of toys your cat likes.
 In general, cats like things they can climb on, scratch, chase, stalk, or bat across the floor.
 Some cats go crazy for catnip.
 Other cats, mine included, couldn’t care less about the herb.

 There are several ways to figure out what kind of toys your cat likes, but it will take a little creativity on your part.
 Let’s start with the thrill of the chase.

 Grab some yarn, string, or a shoelace and tie a light object to the end of it, like a scrap of cloth or a ball of paper.
 Pull this object across the floor in front of your cat and see if it catches her interest.
 If it does, then toys that engage your cat’s chasing and hunting games could be right for her.